 This is most likely a result of some change in the customer account (company name, property management, or SMUD account number).
-The first step would be to double check that the account number and location number are correct.
+The first step would be to double-check that the account number and location number are correct.

-Q: How do I share my Portfolio Manager data with others?
+How do I share my Portfolio Manager data with others?

-Q: How do I transfer properties to another user?
+How do I transfer properties to another user?

-Q: Is there a place where I can find information on benchmarking that’s specific to my business type?
+Is there a place where I can find information on benchmarking that’s specific to my business type?

-Q: Is there a list of consultants I can hire to profile my building for me?
+Is there a list of consultants I can hire to profile my building for me?

-Q: Is there a public list of other building scores, so that I can see how well I’m doing relative to my competitors?
+Is there a public list of other building scores, so that I can see how well I’m doing relative to my competitors?

 The Energy Commission will publish building-level data received for disclosable buildings with no active residential utility accounts beginning in 2019 and thereafter.
 Building-level data for buildings with active residential utility accounts will be published beginning in 2020 and thereafter.
 Additionally, you can share your building data with others who have an account in Portfolio Manager.